scotentSD/opportunity/_posts/2021-06-14-Acitivity-Plan-Customers.md

 - The Word document version of the Activity Plan that was used for the OM pilot project

 ## Research questions
--What was their experience of using the activity plan?
+- What was their experience of using the activity plan?
 - What worked well?
 - What didn't work so well?
 - Was there anything missing that they expected to be there?